leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 To follow along you can CTRL-F to // for a guided tour.

 // Our tour starts on the first menu as soon as you run the Puppies_Run_Me.java:

+						(Checkpoint C update!!)
+FIRST...You must save the SaveData.txt file to your computer before running the program.
+		This is to simulate a database with users, puppies, and 3 running bids.
+SECOND...If you would like to see our stub methods just ctrl+f "stubs"

 Here is the initial menu:

  Welcome to Puppy Heaven!